 I’ve only just come to know you, but now I’m wondering where you’ve been all my life.

-Seriously, brie, you couldn’t be bothered show up until my 30’s?
+Seriously, brie, you couldn’t be bothered to show up until my 30’s?

 Three whole decades?